dnblvr/robot_navigation_project/README.md

 ![alt text](<./images/image 1.png>)

-&emsp;&emsp; The scope of this project is to explore the fundamentals of LiDAR-basd 2D mapping and autonomous navigation.
+&emsp;&emsp; The scope of this project is to explore the fundamentals of LiDAR-based 2D mapping and autonomous navigation.
 In a world reliant on more autonomous systems, these systems need to navigate effectively as they can enable efficient and precise movements in complex environments without human intervention.
 Furthermore, the system needs to prioritize the safety of the human agents around it.
 In part, it should traverse dangerous places that humans cannot survive.
 Exploration of our oceans, disasters created from war, and planets can and do benefit from having autonomous systems.
 To do this, Autonomous Systems need to identify its environment.
 From there, motion planning algorithms are applied.

 &emsp;&emsp; Whereas other work uses other autonomous systems like humanoids, which will have to adopt different mathematical models to describe their states, our project is different.
 To see if this plan is feasible, we will simplify the scope to make a two-wheeled robot navigator from the TI-RSLK chassis.
 This navigator is to be equipped with a LiDAR scanner, the RPLiDAR C1.
 The goal of this research project is to make an autonomous system that:

-1. scans its environment through two different modes
+1. scan its environment through two different modes
    1. GraphSLAM method
    2. EKF-SLAM method
 <!-- 2. navigates from one user-defined coordinate to another all while avoiding obstacles. -->